Post updated 4 May 2020

 6 customers lost / 100 customers at the start of the quarter = 6% churn rate

-It doesn’t matter if you measure churn or retention.
+It doesn’t matter if you measure customer churn or customer retention.
 You only need to be consistent in your measurement method.

-So, we’ve looked at measuring retention.
+So, we’ve looked at measuring customer retention.
 But the question is…

 Let’s look at three strategies you can try to start the process.